A Stranger from Somewhere: Advertising

 Advertising is essential for the success of a movie because it helps attract paying customers to the theater, resulting in higher box office revenues.
 A successful marketing campaign increases the hype by informing potential stakeholders about plotlines, actors, release dates, and other important information.
 Armed with this knowledge, a theater owner was better prepared to make a booking decision in a competitive market.
-In 1916, the most successful advertising for a movie was word-of-mouth, newspaper ads, and movie posters.
+In 1916, the most effective advertising for a movie was word of mouth, newspaper ads, and movie posters.
 In short, effective promotion tactics had to convince potential customers to visit the movie house.

 Movie posters are a specific form of poster art that advertises a certain film.
 Advertising movies in magazines can be an effective way to appeal to a viewership and theater owners.
 The Bluebird Photoplay ads signaled the start of a new period of creativity in the movie ad industry.

-Chicago graphic artist Burton Rice became part of the Universal advertising department.
+Chicago graphic artist Burton Rice joined the Universal advertising department.